 The first is a former Air Force One used by Presidents Kennedy and Johnson, a propeller-driven VC-118.
 The second is one of the first jet aircraft assigned to the presidential fleet, a VC-137.
 This aircraft, one of three purchased together near the end of the Eisenhower administration, is an off-the-shelf Boeing 707 outfitted as an executive transport.
 The USAF designated these three aircraft VC-137As.
 Shortly after entering service they were upgraded to VC-137Bs by the addition of more powerful engines.
 These three aircraft were known as SAM (Special Air Mission) 970, 971, and 972.

 These photos show some of the earlier paint schemes used by presidential aircraft.
 FDR’s Sacred Cow was silver (later silver and white); Truman’s Independence was silver, white, and blue (with Eagle heads on both sides of the forward fuselage); Ike’s Columbines were plain polished aluminum.
 When JFK first flew on our museum’s VC-118A, it was silver below and white on top, as in the photo.
-When Eisenhower’s three Boeing 707s were added to the fleet, they were silver below and white on top, with bright orange on the nose and tail, and that’s how they were still painted when Kennedy first flew on them.
+When Eisenhower’s three Boeing 707s were added to the fleet, they were silver below and white on top, with bright red swoops on the nose and tail, and that’s how they were still painted when Kennedy first flew on them.

 Other aircraft assigned to the presidential fleet but not primarily used as Air Force Ones (aircraft used to transport the vice president and other high-ranking American officials) wear a slightly different paint scheme, the same one used on Pima Air & Space Museum’s Freedom One VC-137B: silver on the bottom with cyan toward the nose, a gold stripe below the cabin windows, white on top, no presidential seals.
 Presidents, I should note, sometimes use these aircraft as Air Force Ones when the primary aircraft are not available, or if another type of aircraft is more suitable for destination airports.